 - Scissors with seven detachable comb guides

 - Includes two comb organizers, four finger inserts, and a storage bag

 - Right- or left-handed scissors

 - Available in pink or blue

-Features to Look for When Shopping for the Best Quiet Clippers for Dogs
+Features to Look for When Shopping for Quiet Dog Clippers

 If you were shopping for regular barber clippers, you could decide on a product based on the type of motor it has.
 After all, that’s usually the main source of noise and vibration in any electric device.
 However, most manufacturers don’t specify that information when it comes to pet grooming clippers.
 I think it’s safe to assume, though, that all of the cordless units on my list use rotary motors, which are versatile and relatively quiet.

 Of course, the motor speed is another contributing factor in this equation.
 Most animal grooming clippers have relatively slow motors, which is probably why they only make around 50–60 decibels of noise.
 Your pet may still take issue with the inevitable vibration of the machine, though, and the only way around that is to use the last product on my list.

 Manual clippers — or scissors — are, after all, completely silent.
 However, it would certainly take longer to make your pet look presentable with scissors than with electric clippers.

 Furthermore, scissors are probably a more dangerous tool than clippers.
 Even with comb guards, you might injure your dog if you don’t know what you’re doing.